mdrakiburrahman/openshift-vsphere-install/README.md

 ---
 # `devcontainer` prep

+> This has been added to the container bootup
 ```bash
 # = = = = = = = = = = = = = = = = = = =
 # DNS Hack for this VSCode Devcontainer